JerrySievert/mongolike/README.md

-# Mongoloid
+# Mongolike

-Mongoloid is an experimental MongoDB clone being built on top of PLV8 and Postgres.
+Mongolike is an experimental MongoDB clone being built on top of PLV8 and Postgres.

 ## Implemented (so far)